lipikagupta758/Notes-Taking-App/README.md

-# Advanced Java Project with Spring MVC: Note-Taking App
+# Java Project with Spring MVC: Note-Taking App

 ## Introduction
 This project is a note-taking application developed using Java with Spring MVC framework.
 It allows users to create, read, update, and delete notes.
 The application follows the MVC (Model-View-Controller) architectural pattern to ensure a separation of concerns and maintainability.